 As per the Ambulance Act we are to continually monitor our achievement in terms of response times.
-To achieve this goal the DSB has implemented a review of the response times as follows.
-For the first 3 months after a change in criteria we will allow the system to play out and will run the appropriate reports following this period.
-Allowing for 3 months of data to compile allows for a more accurate representation of the trends.
-When dealing with small datasets as is evident with the Sudden Cardiac Arrest and CTAS 1 sections, I would not think it appropriate to adjust unless there was sufficient data to review.
-After the first 3 months we track on a monthly basis our response times to ensure that we are compliant with our set goals.
-If as any point we become non-compliant with our plan we initiate a review of why we are no longer meeting our set criteria.
+To achieve this goal the EMS Department has implemented a yearly review of the response times as follows.
+For the first 3 months in the year or, after a change in criteria, we will allow the system to play out and will run the appropriate reports following this period.
+Allowing for 3 months of data to accrue allows for a more accurate representation of the trends.
+When dealing with small datasets as is evident with the Sudden Cardiac Arrest (SCA) and CTAS 1 sections it wouldn't be appropriate to adjust unless there was sufficient data to review.
+After the first 3 months we will track our response times on a monthly basis to ensure our compliance with our established goals.
+If at any point we become non-compliant with our plan, we initiate a review of why we are no longer meeting our set criteria.

-The following gives a graphical representation of the progress through the months of 2013 as it relates to the CTAS levels in the response time standard plan.
+The following gives a graphical representation of the progress through the months of 2014 as it relates to the CTAS levels in the response time performance plan.